madcock/ep128emu-core/README.md

 * Put the files to `ep128emu/roms` inside retroarch system directory.
 Example: `~/.config/retroarch/system/ep128emu/roms/`

 ### Running the core
+On the supported platforms, the core appears in the online updater, can be downloaded and started as usual.
+Running it directly:
 ```shell
 # Linux
 retroarch -L ep128emu_core_libretro.so -v <content file>